-RIR Category Policy AFRINIC Size Slow start: /22 (can be exceeded when justified by requester).
-Eligibility The requesting organization must show an existing efficient utilization of IP addresses from their upstream provider or an immediate need of IP addresses.
-Justification may be based on a combination of immediate need and existing usage.
-Period 1 year.
-APNIC Size New APNIC account holders are eligible to receive a maximum /22 worth of address space from the remaining IPv4 address pool.
-They may join a waiting list for subsequent allocation of an additional /22 maximum.
+RIR Category Policy AFRINIC Size Minimum issuable size during the current IPv4 Exhaustion phase 2 is /24 Maximum issuable size during the current IPv4 Exhaustion phase 2 is /22.
+Eligibility Detailed IP addressing plan demonstrating the need for 8 months Must show an existing efficient utilization of IP addresses from their upstream provider.
+Immediate need of 50% of requested IPv4 address space for End Users Period 8 months APNIC Size New APNIC account holders are eligible to receive a maximum /23 worth of address space from the remaining IPv4 address pool.
 Eligibility Membership or pay non-member fee; Have previously used or can demonstrate immediate need for /24; Complied with policies in managing all previous address space; Detailed plan for use of a /23 within a year; Period 1 year.
-ARIN Size Slow start: up to a /21, subject to ARIN's minimum allocation size.
-Organizations may qualify for a larger initial allocation by documenting how the requested allocation will be utilized within 24 months.
-ISPs renumbering out of their previous address space will be given a reasonable amount of time to do so, and any blocks they are returning will not count against their utilization.
-Eligibility Have a /24 or equivalent reassigned by the upstream provider via SWIP or RWhois.
-Period 24 months. /21).EligibilityFor a /22: Current use or documented need of a /24; submit a detailed one-yea plan for a /23; agree to renumber out of the previously assigned block and retu addresses to their ISPs no later than 12 months after the allocation of the /22; i does not already have an IPv6 block assigned by LACNIC, simultaneously request in accordance with the corresponding applicable policy.
-Slow start: /22, otherwise /21 (can be exceeded when documented immediate need exceeds /21).
-For a /22: Current use or documented need of a /24; submit a detailed one-year utilization plan for a /23; agree to renumber out of the previously assigned block and return those IPv4 addresses to their ISPs no later than 12 months after the allocation of the /22; if the applicant does not already have an IPv6 block assigned by LACNIC, simultaneously request an IPv6 block in accordance with the corresponding applicable policy.
-For a /21: Must provide information on assignments with prefixes equal to or shorter than /29 (more than 8 IPv4 addresses) on LACNIC's WHOIS database; must provide documentation that justifies the initial address space allocation (This must include detailed information showing how this resource will be used within a period of three, six and twelve months); must agree to renumber out of the blocks obtained from their providers within a period no longer than 12 months and return the space to its original provider; if the applicant does not already have an IPv6 block assigned by LACNIC, simultaneously request an IPv6 block in accordance with the corresponding applicable policy.
-If the applicant is a multihomed ISP: Efficient utilization of at least 25% of the requested address space (contiguous or not).
-If the applicant is a non-multihomed ISP: Efficient utilization of at least a 50% of the requested address space (contiguous or not).
+ARIN Size ARIN will only issue future IPv4 allocations (excluding 4.4 and 4.10 space) from the ARIN Waitlist.
+All ISP organizations without direct allocations from ARIN qualify for an initial allocation of up to a /22, subject to ARIN's minimum allocation size.
+All ISP organizations without direct allocations, re-allocations or reassignments automatically qualify for a /24.
+These organizations are exempt from requirements of showing the efficient utilization of previously held IPv4 space.
+Eligibility Organizations may qualify for a larger than a /24 by documenting how the requested allocation will be utilized within the request size.
+Period 24 months.
+LACNIC Size Slow start: /22, otherwise /21 (can be exceeded when documented immediate need exceeds /21).
+Eligibility For a /22: Current use or documented need of a /24; submit a detailed one-year utilization plan for a /23; agree to renumber out of the previously assigned block and return those IPv4 addresses to their ISPs no later than 12 months after the allocation of the /22; if the applicant does not already have an IPv6 block assigned by LACNIC, simultaneously request an IPv6 block in accordance with the corresponding applicable policy. or For a /21: Provide information on assignments with prefixes equal to or shorter than /29 (more than 8 IPv4 addresses) on LACNIC's WHOIS database